 It can take something as simple as the act of spring cleaning your life to make you realise that your current role is no longer ticking all the boxes.
 Begin spring by planning your next career move and searching new, available jobs.

-By checking a hiring industry report, like the 2018 Salary Guide, and searching for open roles, you’ll get a much better sense of what you’re worth and the skills new employers are looking for within your industry.
+By checking a hiring industry report, like our Salary Guide, and searching for open roles, you’ll get a much better sense of what you’re worth and the skills new employers are looking for within your industry.
 This will put you in a far stronger position for career progression.

 4. Put your work-life balance back into order